Fun weekend trips in the Mother of States

 Thinking about your next well-earned vacation?
 Think about Virginia!
 Virginia is a state with rich history, beautiful scenery, and some of the friendliest locals in the country!
 It is a state with a wide myriad of city options to choose from, offering just a little something up to everyone.

 History buffs will fall in love with Roanoke, and city travelers will love the charming speed of Richmond.
 Whatever you’re looking for, look to Virginia!
-And look to these top 10 weekend getaways in the mother of states.
+And look to these top 10 weekend getaways in Virginia.

 Also Read: 10 Most Beautiful Small Towns in Virginia

-Nestled in Southeastern Virginia, Norfolk is a charming waterfront town that is perfect for a weekend getaway.
+Norfolk is a charming waterfront town that is perfect for a weekend getaway in Virginia.
 Here you can enjoy the coastline without having to sacrifice the big town amenities.

 In Norfolk, you can visit botanical gardens, explore museums, and even visit the Virginia Zoological Park.
 Norfolk is a welcoming town with just enough attractions to feel interesting, without feeling overwhelming or like a typical ‘tourist trap’.